Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 {% set css_injector_preliminary %}
-As a preliminary step, you will have to remove the empty `field.css` file that comes with the add-on.
+As a preliminary step, you will have to remove the empty `field.css` and `editor.css` files that comes with the add-on.
 That can be done through command line (below), or you can simply navigate to the `Anki2/addons21/181103283/user_files` folder
-(within the [addons folder](faq.md#where-is-the-x-folder-in-anki)) and delete `field.css`.
+(within the [addons folder](faq.md#where-is-the-x-folder-in-anki)) and delete both `css` files.
 {% endset %}